-Admissions into year groups other than at the normal point of entry will be on an in year transfer application form, directly to the Academy and the allocation of places will be made in line with the above oversubscription criteria.
+Admissions into year groups other than at the normal point of entry will be on an in year transfer application form, directly to the Academy.
+All applications will be reviewed at an internal admission panel, which take place routinely once a fortnight.
+Parents will be informed of the outcome of the admission panel.